 2. Always Use a Heat Protectant

-As the process of colouring is generally a chemical one, it’s important to treat dyed tresses with a lot of care.
+As the process of dyeing hair is generally a chemical one, it’s important to treat dyed tresses with a lot of care.
 The first step?
-Applying a heat protectant to damp tresses before you even think about picking up a hairdryer.
+Applying a heat protectant to damp hair before you even think about picking up a hairdryer.

 The TRESemmé Heat Protection Spray not only helps guard your strands against heat damage, locks in shine – a huge bonus if your hair is looking a little fried.